iq007/MadScape/wp-content/plugins/booking-system/readme.txt

 View [demo](http://wordpressbooking.systems/) here.

 == Changelog ==

+= 2.1.8 =
+* Database is no longer accidentally deleted when you update from FREE to PRO version.
+* Reservations are created and the period is booked when a deposit is made via WooCommerce, bug repaired.
+* Users that are not administrators can be permitted to use the booking system.

 = 2.1.7 =
 * Email templates content is saved correctly for each language, bug repaired.